lambdaprime/jrealsense/README.md

 This library is still under development

 **jrealsense** - Java module which allows to interact with Intel RealSense cameras.
-It is based on [Java FFM](https://docs.oracle.com/en/java/javase/19/core/foreign-function-and-memory-api.html) and so, it does not require any additional JNI libraries in the system.
+It is based on [Java FFM](https://docs.oracle.com/en/java/javase/19/core/foreign-function-and-memory-api.html) and does not require any additional JNI libraries in the system to be present.

+# Requirements

+- Java 21

 # Download